Find Affordable College Courses

 $15,240 Average Tuition & Fees

-Southern Illinois University Carbondale ranked #12 on this year’s Best Value Special Education Schools in the Great Lakes Region list.
-SIUC is a fairly large public school located in the small city of Carbondale.
+Southern Illinois University Carbondale came in at #12 in this year’s edition of the Best Value Special Education Schools in the Great Lakes Region ranking.
+SIUC is a fairly large public school located in the city of Carbondale.

 $35,366 Average Tuition & Fees